henrik429/Anomaly-Detection/README.md

  For the right plot binary scores were used to create the precision recall curve.
- To assign the scores the values _zeros_ and _ones_, representing anomalous and normal samples, respectively, a threshold is required whicih is found by the number of anomalous samples which is for the KDDCup99 dataset around 20%.
-So, those score becomes the threshold where around 20% of the scores are bigger than that score.
-Therefore, scores beneath the threshold were considered as normal and above as anomalous __since the worse the reconstruction the higher the score__.
+ To assign the scores the values _zeros_ and _ones_, representing anomalous and normal samples, respectively, a threshold is required where scores beneath the threshold were considered as normal and above as anomalous.
+ The threshold is selected based on the number of anomalous samples.
+This is around 20% of the length for the KDDCup99 dataset.
+So, those score becomes the threshold where around 20% of all scores are bigger than it.

 <img src="pictures/KDDmyPR.png" width="400"/>